Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 # Neos Elasticsearch Adapter

-*supporting Elasticsearch versions 1.2.x to 1.7.x*
+*supporting Elasticsearch versions 2.0.x to 2.4.x*, to support older version of ElasticSearch check the branch 2.0.

 Created by Sebastian Kurfürst; [contributions by Karsten Dambekalns, Robert Lemke and others](https://github.com/Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/graphs/contributors).

 This project connects the Neos Content Repository (TYPO3CR) to Elasticsearch; enabling two main functionalities:

 * finding Nodes in TypoScript / Eel by arbitrary queries
 * Full-Text Indexing of Pages and other Documents (of course including the full content)

 ## Relevant Packages